Python-PyQt/PyQt6-Docs/descriptions/QtDBus/QDBusServiceWatcher-c.rst

 Besides being created or deleted, services may change owners without a unregister/register operation happening.
 So the :sip:ref:`~PyQt6.QtDBus.QDBusServiceWatcher.serviceRegistered` and :sip:ref:`~PyQt6.QtDBus.QDBusServiceWatcher.serviceUnregistered` signals may not be emitted if that happens.

-This class is more efficient than using the  signal because it allows one to receive only the signals for which the class is interested in.
+This class is more efficient than using the QDBusConnectionInterface::serviceOwnerChanged() signal because it allows one to receive only the signals for which the class is interested in.

 Ending a service name with the character '\*' will match all service names within the specified namespace.